 Your iPad is having a charging problem and you don’t know what to do.
-You plug it in expecting it to charge, but the screen remains completely black.
+You plug your iPad in expecting it to charge, but the screen remains completely black.
 In this article, I’ll explain what to do when your iPad is not charging and show how you to fix the problem for good!

 Why Is My iPad Not Charging?